gamaiun/EventBased_Backtester/README.md

 The event-based backtester uses the Oanda API to download and test financial instruments with custom indicators.
 This project intends to test initial trading hypotheses without relying on third-party libraries.
 By using the EventBased_Backtester we can easily iterate over the parameters of MA, RSI, MACD, ATR and other popular indicators and locate potential regions of higher probability of returns.

-*The brighter areas on the heatmaps below depict the higher (historical) returns of different MA crossovers in the USDJPY pair.
-The darker areas represent the lower returns.
+<em>The brighter areas on the heatmaps below depict the higher (historical) returns of different MA crossovers in the USDJPY pair.
+The darker areas represent the lower returns.</em>

 ![png](https://github.com/gamaiun/EventBased_Backtester/blob/main/example.png)